-If you have a severe case of road rash because of an accident that was caused by another driver’s negligence, consider hiring a personal injury lawyer.
+If you have a severe case of road rash because of an accident that was caused by another driver’s negligence in Georgia, consider hiring a personal injury lawyer.
 A good lawyer will be able to assess your case and determine whether or not you could be eligible for compensation.
 In some cases, the other party or their insurance company might even owe you damages for things like medical bills, lost wages, and even pain and suffering.

 We serve in Fulton County, Chatham County, and its surrounding areas: